-Motorcycle tests & training are already affected with many local driving schools telling us they suspended training & CBT testing for at least 4 weeks.
+Motorcycle tests & training have already been affected with many local driving schools telling us they suspended training & CBT testing for at least 4 weeks.
 The DVSA will no doubt contact you should you already have a ministry test (ie not a proficiency test, assessment or CBT from a local training school) booked during this period.
-Theory tests are suspended for one month, and driving tests are suspended for up to 3 months – but tests are available for critical workers.
+Theory tests were suspended for one month, and driving tests are suspended for up to 3 months – but tests are available for critical workers.

-You can cancel your ministry test if you want to get a full refund now.
-Email the Driver and Vehicle Standards Agency (DVSA) to request this firstname.lastname@example.org You will need to include your full name and the following pieces of information:, your driving licence number, your theory test pass certificate number your driving test booking reference.
-You’ll then need to book another test when the booking service is available again.
-You cannot currently book a new driving test.
-When driving tests start again, people who had their test cancelled will be given priority.
-This means you’ll probably have to wait longer than usual.
+Email the Driver and Vehicle Standards Agency (DVSA) to request information by emailing firstname.lastname@example.org You will need to include your full name and the following pieces of information:, your driving licence number, your theory test pass certificate number your driving test booking reference in any communication.

 Check also when your MOT is due (you can check by visiting – https://www.gov.uk/check-mot-status) as some test centres may already be closed or closing in the next few days & if it is you are riding without an MOT you can still be breaking the law, in addition if your bike is parked without an MOT on a public highway you are breaking the law if the bike is not MOT’d.
 You should be allowed some grace of one month to get tested, so if you MOT is due next month you may be able to get your MOT today & effectively get 13 months of MOT cover.
 Your MOT expiry date will be extended by 6 months if it’s due on or after 30 March 2020 – but you must keep your vehicle safe to drive & get it tested at the earliest opportunity.